Why the superhero name?

 (this one's in Bali)

-Climate change is an undeniable reality, one I'm increasingly aware of when I travel and see the world changing with my own eyes.
+Climate change is an undeniable reality, one I'm increasingly aware of when I travel and see the world changing first hand.
 I do my best to reduce and compensate for my impact as a traveller - by staying longer in each destination, for instance, and by using my writing to promote low-impact travel (treks, kayaking trips, ecolodges) and responsible travel.
 A couple of examples: Destinations that need us, Think big, start small and a story on charitable tourism in Cambodia.

 No Impact Girl is an extension of this, a chance to write about what I most care about: experiencing the wonders of the world, big and small, in a low-impact way.